Dutch Oven Beef Stew

 browning seasoned beef in a pot.

 Brown the beef.
 Dredge the meat in the flour mixture.
-Heat butter in the Dutch oven and sear the meat until browned on all sides.
-Remove the meat and set aside.
+Heat butter in the Dutch oven and sear the beef until browned on all sides.
+Remove the meat and set it aside.

 sauteing onions and garlic.